Biden pardons former Secret Service agent and 2 others

 — Abraham Bolden Sr., 86, the first Black Secret Service agent to serve on a presidential detail.
 In 1964, Bolden, who served on President John F. Kennedy’s detail, faced federal bribery charges that he attempted to sell a copy of a Secret Service file.
 His first trial ended in a hung jury.

-Following his conviction in a second trial, key witnesses admitted lying at the prosecutor’s request.
-Bolden, of Chicago, was denied a retrial and served several years in federal prison.
+Following his conviction in a second trial, key witnesses admitted lying at the prosecutor’s request, according to the White House.
+Bolden, of Chicago, was denied a retrial and served three years, nine months in federal prison.
 Bolden has maintained his innocence and wrote a book in which he argued he was targeted for speaking out against racist and unprofessional behavior in the Secret Service.

+Bolden in an interview said he believed Biden “sympathized” with him and “saw a need to honor due process in my case.”
+The pardon came nearly 61 years after he joined the Kennedy detail.
+He said he asked off of the detail after enduring racial slurs from fellow agents and small nooses were left around his workplace.

+“I met President Kennedy on April 28, 1961 and on April 25 I got word of the presidential pardon,” said Bolden, who first petitioned the White House for a pardon during the Nixon administration.
+“That’s pretty close.”

 — Betty Jo Bogans, 51, was convicted in 1998 of possession with intent to distribute crack cocaine in Texas after attempting to transport drugs for her boyfriend and his accomplice.
 Bogans, a single mother with no prior record, received a seven-year sentence.
 In the years since her release from prison, Bogans has held consistent employment, even while undergoing cancer treatment, and has raised a son.